hanbyel0105/CamDistHumanPose3D/README.md

 **This is the official repository of "Improving generalization of Batch Whitening by Convolutional Unit Optimization", ICCV 2021.**

-Our Code will be released soon.
+The code will be released soon.